vasilenka/invoker/README.md

 ```

 #### Background
 Use these colours for background only.
-All background colors have been tested for `$dark-50` text and passed WCAG AA standard.
+All background colors have been tested using `$dark-50` text and passed WCAG AA standard.
 ```scss
 $bg-rose            	    : #FCE7DD;
 $bg-scarlet               : #FFEAEE;